Hannah-Moon/28_ALAB-318.2.1_Building-an-Express-Application/README.md

 ## Introduction

 Nacha, the national clearinghouse overseeing electronic money movement, reported a 4.8% increase in the volume of transactions through the ACH Network in the past year, reaching 31.5 billion payments compared to 2022.
-The total value of these transactions also rose by 4.4% to $80.1 trillion, as stated in a press release from Nacha on Wednesday.<br>
+The total value of these transactions also rose by 4.4% to $80.1 trillion, as stated in a press release from Nacha in 2023.<br>

 With the availability of Same Day ACH, which facilitated the transfer of $1.2 trillion in the first half of 2023, the modern ACH Network has become increasingly prominent in B2B payments.
 However, despite its growing popularity, there remain hurdles for small and medium-sized companies, particularly due to the lack of their own network payment systems.<br>